phillc/agentvsagent/README.md

 * Clean up after games are done (memory leak)
 * Human player(s)
 * Server will crash if a player disconnects mid game, or pass in null for a card
+* Symlinks suck.
+Come up with some script that copies from the submodule (yuck).

 ## Contributing